ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 2.4.2 (2021-12-23)
+* Fix: Additional node-related commands now respect and update the node status
+* Fixed an issue where the communication could get stuck after aborting a command
+* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.9.0) and [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.9.1)

 ### 2.4.2-beta.1 (2021-12-17)
 * Fixed the check for incomplete or incorrect value IDs